qgis/QGIS-Enhancement-Proposals/QEP-10-Contextual-WMS-Legend.rst

 Layer configuration for enabling/disabling contextual WMS legend will be implemented at the provider level, similarly to configuration for tile size and image format.

+A virtual method to asynchronously fetch legend graphic will be added to the QgsRasterDataProvider class.
+The method will accept an optional pointer to a QgsMapSetting to fetch scale and (if supported) extent from.
+The method will return a newly created QgsImageFetcher object that will signal events on complete download, error and progress.
+The legend node will handle those events to update the legend item accordingly.

 #.# Python Bindings
 ...................